Chancellor (education)

 In Hong Kong, the Chief Executive of Hong Kong (and before 1997, Governor of Hong Kong) acts as the chancellor of all chartered universities, which includes all eight public universities and Hong Kong Metropolitan University.[3]
 Day-to-day operation is in the hands of either a vice-chancellor (older and established institutions) or a president (in newer institutions), depending on the institution.

-In Kazakhstan, Turkey, Russia, and Ukraine, the chancellor is the head of the university and is called a "rector."
-Some universities in Russia and Ukraine have figurehead "presidents."
+In post-Soviet states and Turkey, the head of the university is called a "rector."
+Some universities in Russia and Ukraine also have figurehead "presidents."

 In India, almost all universities have a chancellor as their titular head whose function is largely ceremonial.
 The governor of the state, appointed as the union's representative of state by the president, is the honorary chancellor of all State owned universities.
 The de facto head of any government university is the vice-chancellor.
 In private non-profit universities, normally the head of the foundation who has established the university is the chancellor of the university and is the head of the university.